top of page

 Bushfire risks and impacts

 The proposed North Stoneville development is in a severe, proven, and increasingly dangerous bushfire prone area.
+The risk of Catastrophic Bushfires here are real, they’ve been experienced, and they’re increasing.

 The amended North Stoneville plan, with more than 2,800 residents, will dangerously intensify risks identified in:

-State Planning Policy (SPP) 3.7 Planning in Bushfire Prone Areas - which places Primacy of Life as the priority, and also
+which places Primacy of Life as the priority, and also

-SPP 3.4 Natural Hazards & Disasters two State Policies that WA Planning Commission (WAPC) applied to reject the original SP34 in 2020.
+Two State Policies that WA Planning Commission (WAPC) applied to reject the original SP34 in 2020.

 This amended proposal will more than double Stoneville’s local population of 2,489 in an era of increasingly unprecedented bushfire disasters and dangers.
 The WAPC must apply the ‘Precautionary Principle’ and refuse this amended Structure Plan to safeguard existing residents and to prevent placing thousands more, knowingly, in harm’s way.